E-F-III/EE160_Final_Project/README.md

 ├── base_tetris             # Contains files for the base Tetris logic ├── base_demo.py            # Contains code to run the base Tetris game ├── menu.py                 # Contains code for the menu
-├── colors.py               # Contains colors class, used to select reusable colors in other modules ├── chaos/                  # Contains files that are used for the chaos gamemode ├── marathon/               # Contains files that are used for the marathon gamemode ├── pentix/                 # Contains files that are used for the pentix gamemode
+├── chaos/                  # Contains files that are used for the chaos gamemode ├── marathon/               # Contains files that are used for the marathon gamemode ├── pentix/                 # Contains files that are used for the pentix gamemode